Milton Oni

-Milton Jeremiah Oni (born 21 March 2006) is an English footballer who plays as a midfielder for club Colchester United.
+Milton Jeremiah Oni (born 21 March 2006) is an English footballer who plays as a midfielder for Hornchurch on loan from club Colchester United.

 Career

 Oni progressed through the Colchester United academy, signing a first professional contract in June 2024.
 He had spent a significant portion of the previous season gaining first-team experience on loan with Isthmian League North Division club Maldon & Tiptree.

 On 13 August 2024, Oni made his senior debut for Colchester United as a second-half substitute in an EFL Cup First Round victory over Reading.
 His performance drew praise from manager Danny Cowley, particularly noting his composure in scoring a penalty in the shoot-out victory.
 Four days later, he made his league debut, again from the bench, in a 2–0 victory over Milton Keynes Dons.

-On 5 September 2024 it was announced by Colchester United that Oni would be out of action for several months after rupturing his ACL and tearing his Medial meniscus during a late tackle by a Brentford player during an EFL Cup Second Round match on the 28th August.
+On 5 September 2024, it was announced by Colchester United that Oni would be out of action for several months after rupturing his ACL and tearing his Medial meniscus during a late tackle by a Brentford player during an EFL Cup Second Round match on the 28th August.
 Following more than a year out injured, he made his return to playing in an under-21s fixture.

+On 27 March 2026, Oni joined National League South club Hornchurch on loan for the remainder of the season.